UpPrograms I use

 Everything

 Everything is a fantastic search program.
-It's easy to use, works super fast, even on old computers (2000+), and easily beats out Windows' file search even on mechanical hard drives.
+Its indexing is super fast and it's easy to use, works on old computers (2000+), and easily beats out Windows' file search.
 You can sort to find the largest files on your drive, and filter for duplicates.
-Choose Search > Match Path, type in any part of the file path you're looking for, and it shows up in less than a few seconds.
+Choose Search > Match Path, type in any part of the filepath you're looking for, and bam, there it is in seconds or less.
+Powerful program.

-It really is the center of my workflow a lot of the time, and I'd recommend it to anybody who needs to find one of their old files, novice or pro.
+It really is the center of my workflow a lot of the time, and I highly recommend it.

 More